 Because this is not full-blown scientific survey research that would use a tool to measure the commitment of some CPBC churches towards the poor, the author employs “critical observations.”

 Lest we might miss, the issue discussed in this paper is not the “poor” per se but the “commitment towards the poor” of some CPBC churches.

 This paper intends to examine and discuss the current and existing commitment of our churches towards the poor.
 Some circumstances on how the poor are marginalized inside the church are considered.
 It ends with several practical suggestions on how our churches could be in solidarity with the poor.

 Understanding the Poor in the Church

-In this paper, the poor are those who may have absolutely nothing or very little in terms of material wealth, opportunities, social status.
-They are those who lack the basic needs of food, clothing and shelter.
+In this paper, the poor may have absolutely nothing or very little in terms of material wealth, opportunities, social status.
+They are those who lack the basic needs of food, clothing, and shelter.

-In the church, the poor may refer to those who have nothing to offer or could only give meager offering.
-One does not have to be completely destitute to be considered ‘poor’ because in a church community there would always be people who would belong to the lower rung in the economic ladder.
+In the church, the poor may refer to those with nothing to offer or who could only give meager offerings.
+One does not have to be entirely destitute to be considered ‘poor’ because there would always be people who would belong to the lower economic rung in a church community.